claudiorizzi/claudiorizzi.github.io/index.md

+# Welcome to Jekyll!
+#
+# This config file is meant for settings that affect your entire site, values
+# which you are expected to set up once and rarely need to edit after that.
+# For technical reasons, this file is *NOT* reloaded automatically when you use
+# `jekyll serve`.
+If you change this file, please restart the server process.

+# Site Author
+author:
+  name             : "Gary C. Lin" avatar           : "/images/Headshot(2).jpg"
+  bio              : "Economist studying migration, trade, and cities." location         : "Columbus, OH" employer         : pubmed           : googlescholar    : email            : researchgate     :
+  uri              :
+  bitbucket        :
+  codepen          :
+  dribbble         :
+  flickr           :
+  facebook         :
+  foursquare       :
+  github           : "garycl"
+  google_plus      :
+  keybase          :
+  instagram        :
+  impactstory      :
+  lastfm           :
+  linkedin         :
+  orcid            :
+  pinterest        :
+  soundcloud       :
+  stackoverflow    :
+  steam            :
+  tumblr           :
+  twitter          : "Gary_C_Lin"
+  vine             :
+  weibo            :
+  xing             :
+  youtube          :
+  wikipedia        :

 I am a Ph.D. candidate in Finance at the University of Miami.

 My research focuses on climate change risk, behavioral and household finance, and asset pricing.